-THIS AGREEMENT ("Agreement") is entered into as of the day of 2010, b and between the TRANSBAY JOINT POWERS AUTHORITY ("TJPA") and Shute, Mihaly & Weinberger LLP ("Attorney").
-Recitals A. The TJPA requires Legal Services ("Services") for the Transbay Transit Center Program ("Program").
+THIS AGREEMENT ("Agreement") is entered into as of the 1st day of September 2012, by and between the TRANSBAY JOINT POWERS AUTHORITY ("TJPA") and Shute, Mihaly & Weinberger LLP ("Attorney").

+A. The TJPA requires Legal Services ("Services") for the Transbay Transit Center Program ("Program").

 B. The Attorney submitted a written proposal ("Proposal") in response to the TJPA's Request for Proposals ("RFP").
-Based on that Proposal, the TJPA's selection committee determined the Attorney to

-- be the highest-ranked respondent to the RFP and the TJPA invited the Attorney for negotiations.
+Based on that Proposal, the TJPA's selection committee determined the Attorney to be the highest-ranked respondent to the RFP and the TJPA invited the Attorney for negotiations.
 This Agreement is the product of those negotiations.